LinkedMink/descrow-market/docs/DEscrowMarketWhitePaper.md

 ##### Shard Key

 - Region ID: We want to segment nodes such that a shard group contains nodes that are evenly distributed across the world, so that regardless of where a user comes from nodes can be accessed in roughly an optimal
+  - Potential Groupings:
-  - Grouping of Geolocation Range
+    - Geolocation blocks
-  - Response time to known IP routers by group
+    - Response time to known IP routers
-  - Hops to known IP routers by group
+    - Hops to known IP routers
+  - Any of these groupings need to be split as nodes are added/removed
 - Listing ID

 ##### Replication